louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 Concomitant treatment

-Patients may receive medications and/or other therapies to treat adverse events as deemed necessary by the investigator or the patient’s physician.
+Patients may receive medications and/or other therapies to treat adverse events as deemed necessary by the investigator or the patient's physician.
 Concomitant medications and/or therapy that become necessary during the trial and any changes in concomitant medication and/or therapy will be recorded in the case report forms.
 Details of concomitant medications and therapy will include generic drug name, dose, route, duration and indication.

 ---

 ### Evaluation and management of right-sided heart failure: a scientific statement from the American Heart Association [^9358ff95].
 Circulation (2018).
 Medium credibility.

-Phosphodiesterase-5 inhibitors (PDE5is)—oral agents including sildenafil and tadalafil are established, effective, and well-tolerated therapy in group 1 pulmonary hypertension (PH), improving exercise capacity and clinical events, though trials did not specifically select patients with RHF; smaller studies in heart failure with reduced ejection fraction (HFrEF) and secondary PH (group 2) showed improvements awaiting large-trial validation, a multicenter heart failure with preserved ejection fraction (HFpEF) trial failed to improve exercise capacity or clinical status, coadministration with nitrates is specifically contraindicated due to blood pressure effects, and their role in isolated RHF or RHF caused by left heart disease remains uncertain.
+Phosphodiesterase-5 inhibitors (PDE5is) — oral agents including sildenafil and tadalafil are established, effective, and well-tolerated therapy in group 1 pulmonary hypertension (PH), improving exercise capacity and clinical events, though trials did not specifically select patients with RHF; smaller studies in heart failure with reduced ejection fraction (HFrEF) and secondary PH (group 2) showed improvements awaiting large-trial validation, a multicenter heart failure with preserved ejection fraction (HFpEF) trial failed to improve exercise capacity or clinical status, coadministration with nitrates is specifically contraindicated due to blood pressure effects, and their role in isolated RHF or RHF caused by left heart disease remains uncertain.

 ---

 ### Nitroglycerin (Nitro-bid) [^a8466c50].
 FDA (2025).
 Medium credibility.

-Common adverse reactions (1-10%) associated with the use of nitroglycerin TOP (also known as Nitrostat, Nitro-BID, Nitro-DUR, Nitrolingual) include: abdominal pain, angina pectoris, asthenia, dizziness, dyspnea, hypotension, nausea, orthostatic hypotension, paresthesia, peripheral edema, pharyngitis, rhinitis, syncope, vertigo and vomiting.
+Common adverse reactions (1–10%) associated with the use of nitroglycerin TOP (also known as Nitrostat, Nitro-BID, Nitro-DUR, Nitrolingual) include: abdominal pain, angina pectoris, asthenia, dizziness, dyspnea, hypotension, nausea, orthostatic hypotension, paresthesia, peripheral edema, pharyngitis, rhinitis, syncope, vertigo and vomiting.

 ---